-Because most of these waste materials are non-biodegradable, they heap in the landfills where they stay for years.
-The scenario is even worse for poorly managed waste disposal systems and normally results in damage to the land and the surrounding environment.
+And because most of these waste materials are non-biodegradable, they linger in landfills for years.
+The scenario is even worse for poorly managed waste disposal systems and normally damages the land and the surrounding environment.

-Agricultural wastes arise from waste materials generated from animal manure, crop, and farm remains.
-The solid wastes like the animal manure and other agricultural by products are collected and dumped in the landfills.
-These agricultural remnants are highly toxic and can contaminate the land and water resources.
-Once in the landfills, the wastes remain there for years impacting on soil quality and polluting the land.
+Agricultural wastes arise from waste materials generated from animal manure and crop and farm remains.
+Solid wastes like animal manure and other agricultural by-products are collected and dumped in landfills.

-Industrial processes, construction activities and power plants produce a wide range of solid byproducts and residues.
-The predominant waste products are generated from oil refineries, power plants, construction works, pharmaceuticals, and agricultural product producers.
-The solid wastes usually find way to the landfills.
+Industrial processes, construction activities, and power plants produce a wide range of solid byproducts and residues, eventually finding their way into landfills.
+Oil refineries, power plants, construction works, pharmaceuticals, and agricultural product producers are the main culprits in this case.

-Increasing urbanization and population growth rate is considerably accountable for the increased number of landfills across the world.
-With the increase of population and urban growth, the demand for manufactured products and materials increases.
-As the demand increases, so does the increase of solid wastes.
+Increasing urbanization and population growth rate is considerably accountable for the increased number of landfills worldwide.
+With the increase in population and urban growth, the demand for manufactured products and materials increases.
+As the demand increases, so does the increase of solid waste.

-In particular, plastic pollution has been on the rise in the first decade of this century due to rapid urbanization and population growth and most of the used plastic materials simply end up in the landfills.
-In most urban areas, plastics form the greater part of the landfills and constitute about 80% of all the municipal waste.
+In particular, plastic pollution has risen in the first decade of this century due to rapid urbanization and population growth, and most of the used plastic materials end up in landfills.
+In most urban areas, plastics form the greater part of the landfills and constitute about 80% of all municipal waste.

 Drastic Effects of Landfills

 The primary environmental problem arising because of landfills is groundwater contamination from leaches.
-There are several hazardous wastes that find way into the landfills and once they are there, the inevitable is the natural deterioration of ground water.
+Several hazardous wastes find their way into the landfills, and once they are there, they inevitably cause the natural deterioration of groundwater.

 The toxic products in the landfills range from industrial solvents to household cleaners.
-Besides the chemicals from household and industrial products, electronic wastes contain lead, mercury and cadmium.
+All these products contain harmful chemicals, while electronic wastes, or e-waste, contain lead, mercury, and cadmium.

-A huge percentage of these landfill toxins infiltrate the soil to reach the fresh water waterways, which eventually end up in the domestic water and sadly enough, the foods that we consume.
+A huge percentage of these landfill toxins infiltrate the soil to reach the freshwater waterways, eventually ending up in the domestic water and, sadly enough, the foods we consume.
 The pollution can also adversely harm animal and plant life.
 Research reveals that 82% of landfills have leaks.

 The economic and social cost of landfill management is very high.
 From the management of the gases coming out of the landfills to groundwater contamination management, and ensuring compliance with environmental regulatory policies drains a lot of the municipality’s and tax payer’s money in terms of integrated waste management.

-Because most of the materials disposed in the landfills take millions of years to decompose, designing effective strategies and facilities for managing landfills requires high capital investments with regards to management and recycling initiatives.
+Also, because most of the materials disposed of in landfills take millions of years to decompose, designing effective strategies and facilities for managing landfills requires high capital investments with regard to management and recycling initiatives.

-Landfill gases together with a substantive amount of landfill waste, can easily start a fire.
-Once fires are ignited, it can be challenging to put it out and further cause air pollution.
+Landfill gases and a substantial amount of landfill waste can easily start a fire.
+Once fires are ignited, it can be challenging to put them out, further causing air pollution.
 If not put out immediately, they can get out of control and destroy the neighboring habitats.

 Impressive Solutions of Landfills

-The use of such designs also ensures the landfills are not located in environmentally-sensitive areas and are incorporated with on-site environmental monitoring systems.
-With on-site environmental monitoring systems, signs of land fill gas and groundwater contamination can be easily detected and controlled.
+Using such designs also ensures the landfills are not located in environmentally sensitive areas and are incorporated with on-site environmental monitoring systems.
+With on-site environmental monitoring systems, signs of landfill gas and groundwater contamination can be easily detected and controlled.

-- Respect the planet: A deep gratitude and recognition of how beautiful the planet is, including the interdependence of living and non-living things will help us exploit the planet positively while also giving it time to flourish and rejuvenate.
+- Respect the planet: A deep gratitude and recognition of its beauty, including the interdependence of living and non-living things, will help us exploit the planet positively while giving it time to flourish and rejuvenate.

 - Rethink our consumption needs: After huge purchases, we find out that most of the products don’t make us as happy as we thought they would.
 In going about our life experiences, we should reconsider our consumption habits and also buy what we think is necessary and useful for the betterment of both our well-being and nature.

-- Reduce wastage: Spending our money on things we don’t need drains our wallets and destroys our environment because of waste accumulation.
-Only spending on what is needed saves out planet and keeps it environmentally friendly.
-Furthermore, it contributes to a cleaner and more efficient environment since it establishes the need for meaningful production and distribution of manufactured products.
+- Reduce wastage: Spending money on things we don’t need drains our wallets and destroys our environment because of waste accumulation.
+Only spending on what is needed saves our planet and keeps it environmentally friendly.
+Furthermore, buying only what’s necessary contributes to a cleaner and more efficient environment since it establishes the need for meaningful production and distribution of manufactured products.

 - Reuse products: Reusing the products that we have already bought keeps them away from the landfill.
 We can buy used items from internet sites like E-bay, second-hand stores, garage sales, or otherwise donate the items that we don’t use.